Chances are the answer is yes.

-This month in the Live Free Community, we are talking about this very topic – Growing Up and why we need to do that as part of our recovery journey.
-In fact, Steve Luff (one of our community hosts and a licensed therapist) has said to me that “Recovery is about growing up.”
+Beyond that, “growing up” is a necessary part of our recovery journey.
+In fact, Steven Luff (one of our community hosts and a licensed therapist) once said to me that “Recovery is about growing up.”

 Can’t get more straightforward than that.

 Again, while that sounds insulting, it’s not.
 It’s just the truth, because when we say “growing up” what we are saying is the need to improve.

 And we all need to improve.